 If you or a loved one have been hurt in a public transportation accident, you might have many questions.
 Who is going to pay for your hospital bills?
 Who is going to pay for the time you are going to miss from work?
 Who is going to make this right?
 With these questions and others swirling in your head, it is important that if you're in an accident, you call our experienced Georgia public transportation accident attorneys to help you and your loved ones.

 Public transportation accidents can be subject to different rules.
 These rules and regulations vary widely.
 And these rules apply to all parties involved.
 Without legal advice from a public transit accident attorney, it could be very difficult for you to obtain the compensation you deserve.

-The first thing your accident attorney must determine is if a “common carrier” is involved.
+The first thing public transportation accident attorneys must determine is if a “common carrier” is involved.
 A common carrier is an entity that transports persons or things to their destination for a fee.
 It usually offers its services to everyone, and it transports persons and/or things by air, land, or water.
 Common carriers include commuter buses, shuttle buses, commercial planes, taxis, and ships.

 Since common carriers are available to the public, they are required to do everything they can (“extraordinary diligence”) to prevent carelessness and avoid an accident.
 Under Georgia law there is a presumption against the common carrier unless the accident was due to an act of God or the actions of public enemies of the state.Types of public transportation accidents

 - Bus Accidents – are normally the result of the bus driver’s negligence or a mechanical defect of the bus.
 For cases involving bus accidents, all parties involved are usually injured.
 That is why you need an experienced Norcross bus accident attorney to help guide you through the claims process.
 Only then will you know the true value of your claim against the bus company or other persons responsible for the accident.